Secure your PC

 BEWARE that M$ often changes the underlying patches without updating the bulletins or KB articles, sometimes changing the file binaries without updating version numbers.

-NOTE that WinXPSP1 support ceased in Oct 06, see the Support Lifecycle Index.
+NOTE that Windows7 and Office2010 are now out of support, see the Support Lifecycle Index.

-USyd users please note the site licences for MS software and the local WSUS (and old SUS) server.
+USyd users please note the site licences for MS software.

 IE has a long history of vulnerabilities, left un-fixed for years: do not use.
 Note that IE is used for many registered File Types and you may want to remove them, or use regedit to search for and clobber most occurrences of iexplore.
 It may be best to rename the software so it is not accessible.